PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/3-Seeding an Availability Group/README.md

 * [Create the Availability Group](#4---create-the-availability-group) - Create the availability group using the cmdlet `New-DbaAvailabilityGroup`.
 This operation should only take several seconds.
 * [Validation](#5---validation) - Once finished, ensure that the synchronization state is **"Synchronized"**.

+> Each section of line of code below is intended to be executed sequentially to facilitate understanding, discovery and learning.

 Here is a description of the major activities in this lab:

 ## 1 - Environment Setup